 American Immigration Council v.
 DHS and CBP, No. 1:11-cv-01972 (D.D.C. filed Nov.
 8, 2011)

-On March 22, 2012, CBP moved to withdraw its summary judgment motion and to conduct a nationwide search for responsive records that would “involve over 300 Ports of Entry, approximately 130 Border Patrol Stations and 20 Border Patrol Sectors, CBP Field Operations Offices as well as the following additional offices at CBP headquarters: Office of Training and Development, Office of Diversity and Civil Rights, Office of Policy and Planning, and Office of Executive Secretariat.”
 CBP released several productions of responsive documents in late 2012 and early 2013.
-Following discussions with the Council, CBP then conducted additional searches of certain local offices, produced additional records, and released less redacted versions of certain previously located documents.
-Following discussions with the Council, CBP then conducted additional searches of certain local offices, produced additional records, and released less redacted versions of certain previously located documents.
-The Council has released a summary of the documents obtained from CBP, which show a lack of detailed nationwide guidance and suggest that CBP policies and practices on access to counsel in primary, secondary, and deferred inspections and CBP detention vary from one office to another.
+Following discussions with the Council, CBP then conducted additional searches of certain local offices, produced additional records, and released less redacted versions of previously located documents.
+The Council challenged CBP's decision to withold or redact several additional records, but the court ultimately ruled in the agency's favor in March 2014.
+The Council released a summary of the documents obtained from CBP, which show a lack of detailed nationwide guidance and suggest that CBP policies and practices on access to counsel in primary, secondary, and deferred inspections and CBP detention vary from one office to another.

 On May 31, 2012, the Council and Penn State Law’s Center for Immigrants’ Rights released the report, Behind Closed Doors: An Overview of DHS Restrictions on Access to Counsel.
 The report describes restrictions on access to legal counsel before DHS, provides a legal landscape, and offers recommendations designed to combat DHS’s harmful practices.
-It also addresses recent changes to USCIS guidance that are intended to expand access to legal representation.
+It also addresses changes to USCIS guidance made in 2012, intended to expand access to legal representation.
 The Council held a teleconference highlighting the key issues in the report.

 In a March 24, 2011 letter, the Council and AILA urged USCIS to address reports of widespread and recurrent restrictions on access to counsel.
 These restrictions, documented in a nation-wide survey of immigration attorneys, included limitations on attorneys’ ability to communicate with their clients, restrictions on attorney seating during USCIS interviews, and limitations on attorneys’ ability to submit documents to the interviewing officer.